3scale/3scale-istio-adapter/README.md

 ## Routing service traffic through the adapter

+The following statements assume that configuration has been generated using the tool provided.
+Custom modifications to the match condition in the rule are possible, but explanation of any or all combinations is outside of the scope of this document.
+If interested, check out the [upstream documentation](https://istio.io)

-In order to drive traffic for your service through the adapter and be managed by 3scale, we need to match the rule `destination.labels["service-mesh.3scale.net"] == "true"` we previously created in the configuration, in the `kind: rule` resource.
+In order to drive traffic for your service through the adapter and be managed by 3scale, we need to match the rule `destination.labels["service-mesh.3scale.net/credentials"] == "threescale"` we previously created in the configuration, in the `kind: rule` resource.

-If you need to support multiple services an additional label is required.
-It should be unique per service, we have chosen the label `"service-mesh.3scale.net/uid"` as a default.
-Of course, you are free to modify the sample templates as you wish.

-To do so, we need to add a label to the PodTemplateSpec on the Deployment of the target workload.
+Integration of a service requires that the above label be added to PodTemplateSpec on the Deployment of the target workload.
-For example, if we have a `productpage` service, whose Pod is managed by the `productpage-v1` deployment, by adding the above label under `spec.template.labels` in `productpage-v1`, we can have the adapter authorise requests to this service.
+The value, `threescale`, refers to the name of the generated handler.
+This handler will store the access token required to call 3scale.

+When the request reaches the adapter, the adapter needs to know the how the service maps to the an API on 3scale.
+This can be provided in one of two ways:

+1. As a label on the workload (recommended)
+1. Hardcoded in the handler as `service_id`

+To pass the service ID to the adapter via the instance at request time, add the following label to the workload:

+`destination.labels["service-mesh.3scale.net/service-id"] == "replace-me"`

+Your 3scale administrator should be able to provide you with both the required credentials name and the service ID.

 ## Authenticating requests